Vinay-186/3-Door-Choice/README.md

 # 3-Door-Choice
-An interactive web-based game that challenges players to make the smart choices among 3 doors on each level.
+An interactive web-based game that challenges players to make the right choices among all 3 doors.
 Click on the link below to see the demo.
 [View Demo](https://three-door-choice-vrd.onrender.com)
 ## Table of Contents
 * [Features](#features)